 Also, Read: Srilanka parliament building

-- The exposed brick façade, natural landscaping, and open spaces gives an earthiness to the space.
+- The exposed brick façade, natural landscaping, and open spaces give an earthiness to the space.
 And also keep its habitat theme intact.

-- The fountain near the second entrance reduces heat as well as cool the surrounding.
+- The fountain near the second entrance reduces heat and cools the surrounding.
 It uses the phenomena of evaporative cooling.

 - Shading devices are also installed on the roof.
-It tends to block the sun rays.
+It tends to block the sun’s rays.